behroozkhorashadi/remember-commands/README.rst

 - 'm' signifies exactly matches
 - 'c' signifies contains

-Check out test_ignore_rule.txt file for an example
+Check out test_ignore_rule.txt file for an example of what the file should look like.

 Using Remember